LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 By using the library correctly, all the above mentioned vulnerabilities can be fixed.

+If one wants to go with the existing system, then it should use better cryptography for the passwords and the authentication token.
+The authentication token should also have a time limit.

 ## FLAW 3:
 #### [A03:2021 – Injection ](https://owasp.org/Top10/A03_2021-Injection/)